Page last updated: 19 March 2026

 - All three runways became operational on November 28, 2024.

-Hong Kong International Airport Sustainability Initiatives
+What are Hong Kong International Airport’s Sustainability Initiatives?

 HKIA pledges Net Zero Carbon by 2050 with 55% emissions reduction by 2035 against its 2018 baseline.